 them!
 In fact, she's fought off two bald eagles, that we know of, and rescued the chicken being attacked each time!

 We are pretty minimalist at FoxDog Farm when it comes to egg care.
 We collect eggs at least

-once a day, clean the eggs by brushing them off and put them straight into the refrigerator.
+once a day and clean the eggs by brushing them off.
 Once in a

 while a hen will move her laying place.
 Free range hens don't always lay in the nesting boxes we

 provide.
 When she moves the place, it might take us a few days to find it.
 However, the eggs are

 never more than a few days old once collected.
 Hens like to lay in dry, dark, comfy spots, so the eggs

 are well kept as they wait for us to come fetch them.

 Did you know that eggs don't really need refrigeration?
 In our climate, even in the summer, refrigeration